Areas of Research Eligible for the Program

 Areas of research eligible for an ARISTA-USA award include studies that aim to advance the understanding of:

-- Practical use of apixaban in initial, long-term and extended venous thromboembolism (VTE) treatment and VTE prevention
+- Practical use of apixaban in initial, long-term and extended deep vein thrombosis (DVT)/pulmonary embolism (PE) treatment.

-- And providing Real-World data analysis on OACs/apixaban use
+- Real-World data analysis on OACs/apixaban use within the eligible areas.

 - Other potential areas of interest not included below.